What is physical therapy?

 What does physical therapy involve?

-At Southern Oregon Orthopedics & Paragon Orthopedic Center, physical therapy involves a combination of patient education, manual therapy, and exercises and techniques.
+At Southern Oregon Orthopedics, physical therapy involves a combination of patient education, manual therapy, and exercises and techniques.
 Your physical therapist develops a personalized program that may include:

 Surgery, injuries, and conditions like arthritis can cause stiffness and inflammation that restrict your movement.
 Your physical therapist guides you through specific stretches that enhance your flexibility and range of motion.